 Useful Article: How to Test iOS App without Developer Account?

-Video Tutorial was made for the previous version of the asset, but it still can be useful to understand how to transform your scene to AR.
+Video Tutorial below was made for the previous version of the asset, but it still can be useful to understand how to transform your scene to AR.
 So use the text tutorial first.

 AR Camera GYRO prefab & GyroCameraControl.cs